malthejorgensen/blagblogblag.com/_posts/2013-06-20-the-shebang.md

 this doesn't work on OS X 10.7 (I haven't tested on other systems).

 I haven't found a solution yet (working on it).
+The XNU (Mac OS X) kernel code parsing the shebang can be found [here](http://www.opensource.apple.com/source/xnu/xnu-1504.7.4/bsd/kern/kern_exec.c) beginning at line 432.

+So I wrote a file `test` to check out the behaviour:

+    #!/bin/exec-space arg1 arg2 arg3 arg4 arg5 arg6 arg7 arg8 arg9 arg10 arg11 arg12

+With `exec-space` being:

+    #!/bin/sh
+    echo $0
+    echo $1
+    echo $2
+    echo $3
+    echo $4

+Running `./test` in [fish](http://fishshell.com/) gives the following error

+    > ./test
+    Failed to execute process './test'.
+Reason:
+    exec: Exec format error
+    The file './test' is marked as an executable but could not be run by the operating system.

+`bash` does nothing

+    > ./test
+    >

+`zsh` does something

+    > ./test
+    /bin/exec-space
+    arg1 arg2 arg3 arg4 arg5 arg6 arg7 arg8 arg9 a
+    ./test

+The result from `zsh` show that all arguments are concatenated intro `$1` but truncated after some number of characters.
+The morale of the story is then to not use `virtualenv` in neither paths containing spaces nor long paths.
+I guess computer software still lives in 1300 BC...

 A guy called Steve Smith found out the same thing a couple of years ago:
 <http://stevesmithbytes.blogspot.com/2011/02/handling-spaces-in-shebang-line-in-mac.html>